barryclark/jekyll-now/_posts/2016-9-25-Google's Huge Push.md

 Google seems to have chosen to take on #2.
 I think this makes sense: solve the biggest problem for the developed world, and highway driving is a quick solve after that.
 Based on the fact that they're putting in loads of real autonomous miles, Google might have level 4 autonomy in urban settings years before anyone else.

-If I'm Google, my strategy to increase my lead might be to solve a specific subproblem of the developed-urban problem - driving low built lower density environments like Mountain View, Austin, Phoenix and Kirkland.
-From there, I would find all the hairiest situations in those types of environment, and I could do it by:
+If I'm Google, a strategy to increase my lead might be to solve a specific subproblem of the developed-urban problem: driving mostly low built lower density environments like Mountain View, Austin, Phoenix and Kirkland.
+In other words, NYC is not the first problem I chase.
+Once limited to those types of cities, I would find all the hairiest situations in those environments, and I could do it by:

 - Driving more miles.
 - Adding cities that have varied driving policy and **weather**, but somewhat similar traffic levels and engineering.
 - And I would start to pushing to drive more night miles.

-The data is consistent with that.
+The data is consistent with that, though we have no idea how many night miles Google is driving.

 # Level 4 autonomy on fixed route

 It seems like Google's team might be ready to take on driving fixed routes autonomously.
 It's a lot easier to drive the same route everyday.
-Especially if you're an ever vigilant algorithm that never lets its' guard down, and doesn't fall into listless boredom.
-Driving a fixed route allows you to limit your car to known traffic signals and road engineering, and be sure that you've seen most of the situations that will arise.
+Especially if you're an ever vigilant algorithm that never lets its guard down, and doesn't fall into listless boredom.
+Driving a fixed route allows you to limit your car to known traffic signals and road engineering, and to expose your vehicle to 99.99% of the circumstances it might encounter, **before deployment,** reducing the surprise factor.

 Google has so many autonomous miles in Mountain View and adjacent cities, I wager they can pick out routes on which they've been almost completely autonomous.
 With [Uber entering the realm of public transportation](http://gizmodo.com/uber-and-lyft-come-for-public-transportation-1785330916){:target="_blank"}, Google could put a big dent in Uber's uber appearance by deploying a self-driving public transit pilot.